Adina Mandlová: Stardom

 In the late 1930s and early 1940s she made her best movies by her own account – Virginity, Kouzelný dům or Nocturnal Butterfly.
 During the early 1940s and Second World War Mandlová dated German film director Willy Söhnel of Barrandov Studios.
 After a false rumour that she also dated a Reichsprotektor Karl Hermann Frank, her public image suffered.
 She was asked to act in a German movie I Entrust My Wife to You in 1942.
 She accepted the offer after the actor Heinz Rühmann came to meet her.
 Joseph Goebbels told her, that Hitler did not approve of Slavic sounding names in German movies and the name "Mandl" sounded too Jewish.
 The next day Mandlová found out she would be known as Lil Adina, a name that Goebbels personally chose for her.
 After the shooting was finished Frank sent a letter to Goebbels objecting that Mandlová should be cast in German films.
 Following the letter she was blacklisted from German and also Czech movies and acted only in theatres.
 She married a painter and ardent communist Zdeněk Tůma to silence the rumors about her and Frank.
 In 1943 she was finally cast in her next movie Happy Journey.
 After her husband committed suicide, she had a breakdown.
 In 1944 she fell in love with a married actor Vladimír Šmeral, her theatre colleague.
-She got pregnant, but after Šméral was transported to a concentration camp and she learned he planned to stay with his wife, she suffered a miscarriage.
-Nevertheless, she helped to hide Šméral until the end of the war when he escaped from the concentration camp.
+She got pregnant, but after Šmeral was transported to a concentration camp and she learned he planned to stay with his wife, she suffered a miscarriage.
+Nevertheless, she helped to hide Šmeral until the end of the war when he escaped from the concentration camp.
 After the war Mandlová was arrested for suspicion she had become a German citizen.
 She was charged with collaboration and after two months sentenced to the time served.

-Career in UK
+Career in the United Kingdom

 She was offered a role in Basil Dearden's movie Saraband for Dead Lovers, but a Communist Minister of Information Václav Kopecký refused to give her a passport.
 She married a Czech flight engineer Josef Kočvárek who had British citizenship and moved to UK in 1947.
 There she continued her acting career with only a moderate success.
 In 1948, she acted in the movie The Fool and the Princess.
 She fell in love with her co-star Bruce Lester and got divorced.
 Lester soon moved back to Hollywood and Mandlová stayed in England.
 Later she dated a producer Alexander Korda.
 She married a wealthy Englishman named Geoffrey, but immediately regretted it and the marriage ended in divorce after two years.
 In 1950 Mandlová got ill with tuberculosis and left to get a treatment in Switzerland.
 She then worked in Radio Free Europe and later as a secretary of a fashion designer Ben Pearson, whom she married in 1954.
 During the 1960s, she had small roles in the British TV shows Ghost Squad (in the episode "Rich Ruby Wine") and The Saint (in the episode "The Rhine Maiden") and continued acting in theatres.
 She also started sculpting.